artefactual/archivematica-docs/admin-manual/maintenance/maintenance.rst

 You should confirm the paths of your installation in the Locations tab of the Storage Service.

-.. _aip-indexes:

-**AIP indexes**

-To recreate the AIP indexes from files run the following command, passing the path of the AIP storage location you confirmed above.
+To recreate AIP indexes from the filesystem, run the following command, passing the path of the AIP storage location you confirmed above.

 .. note::
    Please note, the execution of this command may take a long time for big